 Tom Sawyer is great simply because he is a boy.

 Mark Twain teaches us to celebrate boys by listening to them, indulging in their world.
 The great finale comes when the whole town listens silently as the boys tell the wildest, scariest, greatest adventure story ever.
 The fact that the adventure really happened is a triumph for all the young readers, but the fact that everyone listened is a triumph for society.
-Perhaps Twain saw deeply into our culture and into the future – how we so easily can stunt the growth and joyful freedom in young boys simply by not celebrating them for just playing and — being alive.
+Perhaps Twain saw deeply into our culture and into the future – how we so easily can stunt the growth and joyful freedom in young boys simply by not celebrating them for just simply playing.
+The entire direction of a person can be changed just by listening and validating his experiences and emotions, and by celebrating them — for just simply being alive.

 I read recently in an interview of Olympic athletes, when asked what was the most inspiring thing their parents ever did for them, the most frequent response was that they remember their parents saying often, “I love to watch you play.”